 Quentin Monnet is a senior software engineer at Netronome, where he works on advanced technologies at the driver level, such as the software pieces of eBPF offload, and modestly contributes to several open source projects.
 Before joining Netronome, he was part of the Research & Development team at 6WIND, and was involved in European research projects that focused on fast, flexible and stateful packet processing for SDNs.
 Quentin holds a Ph.D. in Computer Science from Université Paris-Est, France.

-Ron Renwick serves as Director of Product Marketing and Product Line Manager at Netronome Systems.
-In this role Ron is responsible for all existing Netronome hardware products and development of future solutions.
+Ron Renwick serves as VP of Products at Netronome Systems.
+In this role, Ron is responsible for all existing Netronome hardware products and development of future solutions.
 With extensive background in server adapters for networking and storage, Ron understands the challenges and needs of customers for cost-effective server based networking solutions.

 Prior to Netronome, Ron was Product Line Manager for Fibre Channel OEM adapters at Emulex.
 Prior to Emulex, Ron has run the cloud orchestration software project at Platform Computing (now IBM) in addition to server and storage adapter product management roles at Xsigo and SGI.